Mewar family dispute: Developments

 Arvind Singh Mewar died on 16 March 2025.
 On account of his death, the City Palace was closed until after his funeral.
 His funeral rites were performed by his son, Lakshyaraj Singh Mewar, on 17 March 2025 at Mahasati.
 A few days after his father's demise, on 2 April 2025, Lakshyaraj Singh Mewar held his Gaddi Utsav and Rang ka Dastur.

+A dispute arose between Lakshyaraj and his sister, Padmaja Kumari Parmar, following their father’s death regarding the rights to the City Palace, HRH Group of Hotels, and other properties that were self-acquired by Arvind Singh Mewar.
+In this matter, Lakshyaraj wanted the proceedings to be held in the Rajasthan High Court, while Padmaja preferred them to be held in the Bombay High Court.
+Supreme Court of India intervened and ordered that all these cases between the two be transferred to the Delhi High Court, where they will be heard on 11 January 2026.

 Legal status

 The legal proceedings concerning the Mewar family's assets have continued for decades.
-In 2020, the Udaipur District Court issued a ruling that divided key properties—Shambhu Niwas Palace, Badi Pal, and Ghas Ghar—equally among the three children of Bhagwat Singh Mewar.
+In 2020, the Udaipur District Court issued a ruling that divided key properties, namely Shambhu Niwas Palace, Badi Pal, and Ghas Ghar, equally among the three children of Bhagwat Singh Mewar.
 A fourth share was retained under his name.
 The court further declared that the three children would be permitted to use the properties on a rotational basis.
 However, Arvind Singh Mewar appealed the decision at the Rajasthan High Court, which subsequently stayed the district court's order and maintained the status quo until a final verdict is reached.
+Lakshyaraj Singh Mewar has been looking after the properties following his father’s death and functions as the managing trustee of the Maharana of Mewar Charitable Foundation.